luisychun/apify-cheerio-crawler-msia-covid/README.md

 - Current in ICU
 - Current require respiratory aid

-Include state data get from official DG of health malaysia.
+Included state data from official DG of Health Malaysia.
 Data list included:

 - New positive case for each state
 - Overall positive case for each state